marcelomijas/econometrics-cheatsheet/README.md

 Available in English in .pdf and .tex formats.

-:white_check_mark: Pages 1 and 2 are completed with: definitions, basic concepts, coefficient interpretation, basic assumptions,  model construction, goodness of the fit.
-It is an usable version.
+:white_check_mark: Pages 1 and 2 are completed with: definitions, basic concepts, coefficient interpretation, basic assumptions,  model construction, goodness of the fit, etc. It is an usable version.

 :construction: Page 3 is still in development with more details about problems of a model to be released in the coming months.